jkaninda/mysql-bkup/README.md

 # MySQL Backup
 MySQL Backup is a Docker container image that can be used to backup, restore and migrate MySQL database.
-It supports local storage, AWS S3 or any S3 Alternatives for Object Storage, and SSH compatible storage.
+It supports local storage, AWS S3 or any S3 Alternatives for Object Storage, FTP and SSH compatible storage.
 It also supports __encrypting__ your backups using GPG.

 The [jkaninda/mysql-bkup](https://hub.docker.com/r/jkaninda/mysql-bkup) Docker image can be deployed on Docker, Docker Swarm and Kubernetes.
-It handles __recurring__ backups of postgres database on Docker and can be deployed as __CronJob on Kubernetes__ using local, AWS S3 or SSH compatible storage.
+It handles __recurring__ backups of postgres database on Docker and can be deployed as __CronJob on Kubernetes__ using local, AWS S3, FTP or SSH compatible storage.

 It also supports database __encryption__ using GPG.